The instructions below are specifically for the Aergrind but the general principle is the same for the Feld47 grinder.

 Replacement bearings are available to buy here to ensure your grinder continues to perform to its best.
 High volume users, or hard torque users will periodically need to replace bearings to maintain peak performance.

 DO NOT BIND / LOCK / OVERTIGHTEN THE BURRS

-If your burrs to bind together please contact us via the website forms and we will guide you through restoring their movement.
+If your burrs do bind together please contact us via the website contact form and we will guide you through restoring their movement.